What is Churn Prediction? Churn prediction is a critical business intelligence process that...

 This blog explains why embeddings are useful also for structured data - not just unstructured data.
 Building predictive models on top of embeddings overcomes the iterative model training and optimization process that’s been the bane of machine learning for the past decades and main barrier to its wider adoption.
 AutoML made a dent in the effort involved, but did not facilitate widespread adoption in industries and market segments where data science expertise is scarce.
 Featrix delivers predictive models on embeddings of structured data, thus democratizing access to predictive analytics.

-Embedding as "lingua franca" of AI systems
+Embeddings as "lingua franca" of AI systems

 Vector embeddings are the secret sauce of vector databases.
 Beyond transforming keyword-based search to semantic search, embeddings have emerged as the universal language, akin to a lingua franca for AI systems: they facilitate seamless communication and interaction between system layers and modules. mbeddings capture the semantic meaning and contextual information of raw data, be it text, images, or other forms of unstructured information - and, as we’ll explain in more detail later, even structured data!
 What makes embeddings particularly powerful is allowing AI systems to understand and process information in a more human-like manner.